Fraser-Crawford/rust_multi_layer/README.md

 # Usage:
-The frontend can be imported into your program using the name `general_model` -> `from general_model import *` general_model has 3 components: `Timer`, which allows you to model simulation progress, `GeneralDroplet`, which contains the environment for the simulation and `GeneralDataDroplet` which deals with the history of a droplet in a simulation.
+The frontend can be imported into your program using the name `general_model` -> `from general_model import *` general_model has 5 components: `Timer`, which allows you to model simulation progress, `GeneralDroplet` and `CrystalDroplet` for simulations and their respective data versions for data retrieval.

 Here is an example simulation:
 ```
 from general_model import *
-droplet = GeneralDroplet(293, 0.5, 0.0, 10, solution="nacl", suspension="silica", particle_radius=200e-9)
+droplet = GeneralDroplet(293, 0.5, 10, solution="nacl", suspension="silica", particle_radius=200e-9, air_speed=(0.5,0.0,0.0))
 trajectory = droplet.integrate(100, 23e-6, solute_concentration=25, particle_concentration=20, timer = None)
 dataframe = droplet.complete_trajectory(trajectory)
 ```
 Line one sets the environment:
 1. Temperature is set to 293 K
 2. Relative humidity is set to 50% (0.5)
-3. Air flow speed is set to 0.0
-4. The droplet is made of 10 layers
+3. The droplet is made of 10 layers
-5. The solution is `"nacl"`, NaCl in water.
+4. The solution is `"nacl"`, NaCl in water.
 If not specified, pure water is assumed.
-6. There are silica nanoparticles in solution.
+5. There are silica nanoparticles in solution.
 If not specified then a dummy system of silica NP is assumed.
-7. These particles have a radius of 200e-9, if not specified then a dummy value of 200e-9 is used.
+6. These particles have a radius of 200e-9, if not specified then a dummy value of 200e-9 is used.
+7. 3.
+Air flow speed is set to 0.5 m/s in the +x direction.

-***All units are given in SI***
+***Nearly all units are given in SI***

 Line two sets the simulation running:
 1. Simulate 100 seconds